What Can I Do If My Car Insurance Company Won’t Pay or Is Stalling?

 Your insurance company is a for-profit business.
 It’s your insurance company’s goal to pay you the lowest amount they’re legally required to pay.
 They’ll try to use every loophole available to limit your payout and deny coverage.

 If you feel your insurance company is acting in bad faith or refusing to cover certain damages, then it may be time to contact a lawyer.
+It’s possible to sue your own insurance company.

 When to Hire a Lawyer for Your Car Insurance Claim